 Social media has become the megaphone and public relations of crowdfunding.
-As an organization or as an individual you must be ready to create content that will engage all possible donors.
-Latinos – for example – over-index in the use of mobile social apps and at FundLatinos we encourage our campaign creators to leverage that usage.
+As a nonprofit organization or as an individual you must be ready to create content that will engage all possible donors.

 Some of the best practices to use social media in crowdfunding campaigns are: